mlibrary/blogs.lib/README.md

 2. To start working on it in docker please contact eliotwsc@umich.edu to obtain appropriate credentials for files and database.

 3. IMPORTANT!
 If you run Docker with a new non-Intel Apple chip, you may have issues!
-If you do and find a solution please let eliotwsc@umich.edu know.
+If you do and find a solution please post it in issues.

 ## 🚀 Quick start